I was having such a good weekend. Nay, a great weekend. And then something went horribly awry . . .

 Saturday, I took full advantage of having the house to myself for the first time in months by settling in on the couch with my furry life-partner Buckley for a delightfully greasy dinner from Beansie's.
 I topped that off by watching my beloved Celtics pummel the Pistons for dessert.
 Again, a great night.

 But the next morning, things would take a decided turn for the worse.
 There I was, nestled all snug in my bed while visions of NBA titles danced in my head when . . .
 BAM!
 I was sucker punched by Kid Rock.
+Not literally, of course.
+But what roused me that morning was so indescribably and offensively loud, I woke up nearly certain the dude was playing in my bedroom.

 It took me a moment to grasp the situation.
 As comprehension slowly dawned and I realized that it was Marathon Sunday and as I live practically on top of the start line at Battery Park, I resigned myself to getting out of bed, figuring that I must have overslept.
 After all, no one in their right mind would blast music over a loudspeaker — especially music as indefensibly sucktacular as Kid Rock — before, like, 10 a.m., right?